pingcap/docs-tidb-operator/en/clinic-user-guide.md

 #### Check the privilege of the user

-The user should be granted access to the following *Role* and *Cluster Role* resources to deploy Clinic Diag:
+The user used for deploying Diag is expected to have the following *Role* and *Cluster Role* resources:

 *Role* access: